CavitationDetection/XGBoost_ASFE/README.md

 [7.3.2022] Adding a citation for a preprinted version.
 Our paper has been accepted by Measurement Journal.

+[8.3.2022] Adding Add a link to our paper (Measurement Journal and arXiv).

 For any queries, please feel free to contact YuSha et al. through yusha20211001@gmail.com